Types of Funds

 There are many funds available to help you achieve your giving goals.

-Donor advised funds (DAFs) are a simple, powerful, and personal approach to giving.
+Donor Advised Funds (DAFs) are a simple, powerful, and personal approach to giving.
 Our most popular and flexible type of fund, DAFs allow for anonymity and are a great alternative to a private foundation (click here to learn more).
 Donors receive an immediate tax deduction by contributing to a donor-advised fund, and distribute the money, which grows tax-free, to their chosen charity or charities over time.
-Donors may give grants locally, nationally or internationally to any nonprofit that is a registered 501(c)(3) organization.
+Donors may give grants locally, nationally or internationally to any qualified nonprofit organization.

 Click here for the Donor and Corporate Advised Fund Handbook.